datadiversitylab/datadiversitylab.github.io/src/softwares/bayclumpr.md

-Description: bayclumpr is a self-contained R package that supports the use of Bayesian models and the analytical framework developed in Román-Palacios et al. (2022) for clumped isotope calibration, temperature reconstructions, and facilitatation of comparisons of Bayesian and classical models. bayclumpr fits both frequentist and Bayesian linear regressions to calibration datasets and performs temperature reconstructions under both frameworks.
+Description: bayclumpr is a self-contained R package that supports the use of Bayesian models and the analytical framework developed in Román-Palacios et al. (2022) for clumped isotope calibration, temperature reconstructions, and facilitatation of comparisons on Bayesian and classical models. bayclumpr fits both frequentist and Bayesian linear regressions to calibration datasets and performs temperature reconstructions under both frameworks.
 tags: